robtweed/internet-radio-recorder/README.md

         npm install

-- You'll see two text files in the *bbc-radio-recorder* folder:
+- You'll see three text files in the *bbc-radio-recorder* folder:

   - schedule.txt

     This is the schedule file.
 Use the included copy as a starting point and edit it as needed.
 See the earlier section above that describes its format.

-  - params.txt
+  - params.txt.mac

+    This is a Linux version of the parameters file.
+If you are using a Linux system (eg a Raspberry Pi), rename this file to params.txt.

-    This allows you to customise the recorder for your own system.
+    This file allows you to customise the recorder for your own Mac system.
 Use the included copy as a starting point and edit it as needed.

     This file consists of 4 or 5 lines: